 - PLIMOUTH PLANTATION – Pilgrims will be telling their stories to 3rd graders on December 14. https://www.plimoth.org/learn/experiences-schools

-- DEBBIE MILLER – author Debbie is coming to school on November 7 to share her nature books with 1st graders. https://www.debbiemilleralaska.com/projects
+- DEBBIE MILLER – author Debbie is due to visit 1st graders to share her nature books. https://www.debbiemilleralaska.com/projects

 - NE MARINE CENTER – Grade 2 will be studying soils with this team when they return again this school year on Nov 8.

 - MADE IN THE SHADE – JAZZ MATH – brand new for this year.
-This company will be visiting grades K-3 and demonstrating how math makes music possible. http://yamass.org/our-programs/made-in-the-shade/
+This company will be visiting grades K-3 on Monday November 20 and demonstrating how math makes music possible. http://yamass.org/our-programs/made-in-the-shade/

 - FRED BOWEN – author of sports books and brother to our very own Mr Bowen, Fred will visit 3rd graders on Dec 5. http://www.fredbowen.com